openenergymonitor/EmonESP/readme.md

 ## First Setup

 On first boot, ESP should broadcast a WiFI AP `ESP_XXX`.
-Connect to this AP and the captive portal should forward you to the log-in page.
+Connect to this AP and the [captive portal](https://en.wikipedia.org/wiki/Captive_portal) should forward you to the log-in page.
 If this does not happen navigate to `http://192.168.4.1`

 *Note: You may need to disable mobile data if connecting via a Android 6 device*

+### WiFi Connection

+- Select your WiFi network from list of available networks
+- Enter WiFi PSK key then hit save and connect
+- emonESP should now connect to local wifi network and return local IP address.
+- Browse to local IP address by clicking the hyperlink (assuming your computer is on the same WiFi network)

+On future boots EmonESP will automatically connect to this network.

+**If re-connection fails (e.g. network cannot be found) the EmonESP will automatically revert back to WiFi AP mode after a short while to allow a new network to be re-configued if required.
+Re-connection to existing network will be attempted every 5min.**

+## Emoncms

+TBC

+Topics to cover:
+- HTTP / HTTPS SHA-1 fingerprint
+- Connection status
+- API format
+- Node name / numerical
+- Status
+- Test API

+## MQTT

+EmonESP can post data to an MQTT server.
+Each data key:pair value will be published to a sub-topic of base topic.E.g data `CT1:346` will results in `346` being published to `<base-topic>/CT1`

+- Enter MQTT server host and base-topic
+- (Optional) Enter server authentication details if required
+- Click connect
+- After a few seconds `Connected: No` should change to `Connected: Yes` if connection is successful.
+Re-connection will be attempted every 10s.

+Note: `emon/xxxx` should be used as the base-topic if posting to emonPi MQTT server if you want the data to appear in emonPi Emoncms.
+See [emonPi MQTT docs](https://guide.openenergymonitor.org/technical/mqtt/).

+## OTA Firmware Update

+TBC

 ## API Examples